List of geological features on Miranda

 This is a list of named geological features on Miranda.

 Craters

-Mirandan craters are named after characters in Shakespeare's The Tempest.
+Mirandan craters are named after male characters in Shakespeare's The Tempest.

 This naming scheme results in many Mirandan craters sharing names with other Uranian moons: Ferdinand, Francisco, Prospero, Stephano, and Trinculo.

 Coronae

 Mirandan coronae are named after the locations of plays by Shakespeare.

 Regions

 Mirandan geological regions are called regiones.
 They are named after the locations of plays by Shakespeare.

 Scarps

 Mirandan scarps are called rupes.
 They are named after the locations of plays by Shakespeare.

 Sulci

 Mirandan sulci are named after the locations of plays by Shakespeare.